hive-engine/steemsmartcontracts-wiki/Database-API.md

  ## 4. Find a record in a table
 Similarly to MongoDB, to find a record, we will be using two different methods:

- `findOne(params: object) returns the object found if it exists, null if otherwise`
+ `findOne(query: object) returns the object found if it exists, null if otherwise`

-  `find(params: object) returns an array of objects that match (empty array of no results)`
+ `find(query: object) returns an array of objects that match (empty array of no results)`

 See [the LokiJS docs](https://github.com/techfort/LokiJS/wiki/Query-Examples) for the available params